rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

-The directed and strict top-down orientation (i.e. away from the root node towards a leaf node) of the `parent-of` relation is necessary because the inverted set of edges `E'` defines a graph that contains multiple root nodes, but only a single leaf node (the former root node).
+The directed and strict top-down orientation (i.e. away from the root node towards a leaf node) of the `parent-of` relation is necessary because the inverted set of edges `E'` defines a graph that contains multiple root nodes (the former leaf nodes), but only a single leaf node (the former root node).

 formal definition